 Users must have the "Approve Credit Arrangements" permission enabled in order to perform the approve action.

 Once accounts have been added to a Credit Arrangement, it can no longer be deleted.
-Credit Arrangements in the Pending Approval state can always be deleted, since accounts cannot be added in this state, and the same is true for Credit Arrangements in the Approved state that do not yet have any accounts added.
+Credit Arrangements in the Pending Approval state can always be deleted, since accounts cannot be added in this state, and the same is true for Credit Arrangements in the Approved state that do not cotnain any accounts.

 Creating a New Credit Arrangement and Exposure Limits

-The Credit Arrangements can be defined for each individual client or a group and therefore can be created directly in the client’s or group’s profile.
-The option to create a new Credit Arrangement is available under New Account → Credit Arrangement.
+The Credit Arrangements can be defined for each client or group.
+The option to create a new Credit Arrangement is available direclty on the client or group profile, under New Account → Credit Arrangement.

 When creating a new Credit Arrangement, you must select the type of Exposure limit against which the Credit Arrangement will be validated:

 - Original (approved) loan/overdraft amount - is the maximum credit exposure of all loan and overdraft accounts original loan amounts linked to the Credit Arrangement.
 In other words: the sum of original loan amounts and Total overdraft limits may not be in excess of the Credit Arrangement Amount.

 - Current (outstanding) loan/overdraft balances - is the maximum credit exposure of all loan and overdraft accounts current balances linked to the Credit Arrangement.
 In other words: the sum of all current loan accounts balances and total overdraft balances. *available starting v7

 - ID - each Credit Arrangement will be given a unique, automatically generated identifier.
 The identifier template is predefined at the database level and can only be changed by the Mambu technical team (by contacting Mambu Support).

 - Start Date - each Credit Arrangement has a start date called Starts From - accounts can only be disbursed (loan accounts) or activated (overdraft accounts) after this date.